slopezpereyra/slopezpereyra.github.io/_posts/2024-07-12-OnWriting.md

 I converse with them in my mind and, rather often, in my dreams.
 I have dreamt myself discussing poems with Miguel Hernández, walking Borges across a sublime library, or drinking a cold beer with Bertrand Russell.
-On each occasion, our conversations were rich and I could recollect them after waking up.

 In everything I seek love, and in almost everything I find it.
 The pursuit of knowledge is, to me, romantic—as much as the pursuit of